Norman Lear, Gloria Estefan Among Kennedy Center Honorees as Trump Protest Looms

 Trump and First Lady Melania Trump are scheduled to be seated with the honorees during the Kennedy Center ceremony, and they will host a reception with them at the White House earlier in the evening.
 That in and of itself will be an interesting moment, as Lear and Estefan have been particularly outspoken against Trump and his policies.

-A spokesperson for Lear said that, while he will attend the ceremony, he will not attend the White House reception.
+A spokeswoman for Lear said that, while he will attend the ceremony, he will not attend the White House reception.

+“It is more important now than ever that we stand up for artists, for artistic expression, and for the valiant fight that artists fight to reveal their wonder and oneness of the human spirit,” Lear said in a statement.

+A spokeswoman for the Kennedy Center, Eileen Andrews, said the other honorees have indicated they plan to attend the reception and, of course, the ceremony itself.

 David Rubinstein the chairman of the Kennedy Center, said in a statement, “The Kennedy Center Honors spotlights the extraordinary careers of five artists whose talent and ingenuity have enriched and shaped cultural life in America.”